-Traditional water harvesting methods have been used in the country for a long time so as to obtain water for domestic, animals and irrigation purposes, and contributed to recharge groundwater simultaneously.
-However, since agricultural activities have expanded with increase of consumption of groundwater, dependence on traditional water harvesting methods have been decreased.
-Then terraces in mountainous region were sometimes abandoned without maintenance.
-Considering the scarcity of water in the basin, such kinds of traditional methods shall be utilized as much as possible.
+Traditional water harvesting methods have been used in Yemen for a long time, in an effort to obtain water for domestic-use, animals, and irrigation purposes, while contributing contributed to recharge groundwater simultaneously.
+However, since agricultural activities have increased the consumption of groundwater, dependence on traditional water harvesting methods have been decreased.
+Unmaintained terraces in the mountainous region were sometimes abandoned.
+Considering the scarcity of water in the basin, such kinds of traditional methods should be utilized as much as possible.